muzzammilK/Stock_Prediction/README.md

 3) Normalize the stock open-price data using MinMaxScaler class
 4) Create Train-data with the logic that any day's stock open-price depends on its previous 60 days stock open-price data
 5) Then re-shape the Train-data
-6) Create/Build a Bi-LSTM model
+6) Create/Build an LSTM model
 7) Train the model with the re-structured Train-data
 8) Obtain recent SBI stock data and keep them as Test-data
 9) Re-structure the Test-data with similar logic as Train-data.
 So, in that aspect, last 60 data points of Train-data is to be used.
 Hence, logically, 1st data point of Test-data will depend on its previous 60 data points obtained from Train-data and so on